-Laser engraving, laser etching, and laser marking have one main thing in common – they all provide a means of permanently marking a product.
+Laser engraving, laser etching, and laser marking have one main thing in common.
+They all provide a means of permanently marking a material.
 Granted, the reasons for the marks will vary ranging from fulfilling statutory obligations in a product life cycle to making artistic pieces for selling on Etsy and other marketplaces.
 But as similar as these techniques may seem, they are actually quite different.

-The difference between laser engraving, etching and marking has to do with how each process marks the surface of the material including how deep the marks go.
+So what’s the difference between laser engraving, etching, and marking?
 While laser engraving and laser etching remove some of the material from the surface, laser marking only discolors the surface.
 The main difference between laser engraving and laser etching is how deep the laser goes on the material.

 To help clear out any confusion and to help you determine the best option for your project, let us look at each of these techniques in more detail.
 But first, here is a table showing the different depths for laser engraving, etching, and marking.